As an Amazon Associate I earn from qualifying purchases.

 So there you have it!
 The ROLLO is the best shipping label printer for me and likely for you and your business.
 Get one and upgrade your shipping!

-If this printer looks familiar, it’s because of it a direct (but modern) copy of one of the most widely used label printers of all time: the Zebra LP2844.
+If this printer looks familiar, it’s because it’s a direct (but modern) copy of one of the most widely used label printers of all time: the Zebra LP2844.
 The LP2844 was the first printer we used in our business and held down my shipping station for about 6 years before we moved on.
 The reason it’s not included in this list is that it’s no longer made and can be a bit ornery to keep printing.
 The Arkscan on the other hand is a totally different story when it comes to ease of use.

 Now, if you are looking for a fancy printer, look elsewhere.
 The Arkscan is a workhorse of a printer which means it is meant to be set up (easily), stuck on a shelf, and used daily for the next 10 years.
 It has no bells or whistles and I would recommend it mainly for a business that needs a printer to ship 4×6 thermal labels day in and day out.